 Data management has different stakeholders.
 Their concerns and needs regarding data management vary.
 Therefore, performance management should reflect these differences by providing different viewpoints on data management performance.

 In Figure 4, there are several examples of different performance viewpoints.

-- The first one is the effectiveness.
-Merriam Webster’s dictionary specifies effectiveness as ‘the power to produce the desired result’.
-Such a performance criterion could be mainly used by managers to assess the progress in achieving the desired goals or delivering intended outcomes.
+The first one is effectiveness.
+Merriam-Webster’s dictionary specifies effectiveness as ‘the power to produce the desired result.’
+Managers could mainly use such a performance criterion to assess the progress in achieving the desired goals or delivering intended outcomes.

-- The second criterion is revenue/cost contribution.
-Finance management should be interested in the evaluation of the level of direct or indirect revenue and associated incurred costs generated by data management function.
+The second criterion is revenue/cost contribution.
+Finance management should be interested in evaluating the level of direct or indirect revenue and associated incurred costs generated by the data management function.

-- The final example is business criticality.
-It means that some data management sub-capabilities could be less or more critical in reaching some business goals.
+The final example is business criticality.
+It means some data management sub-capabilities could be less or more critical in reaching business goals.

-Let’s see you can design and implement DM performance management.
+Let’s see if you can design and implement DM performance management.

 7-step implementation methodology